-Shelving, table and screenprinted wallpaper were designed based on ideas of crossover and fluidity within structures and based on a pattern of interacting line and colour.
-One aspect important to this library is the portable shelving units which allow the library to travel in smaller sections to various locations and over various time scales.
-One of these locations is the local Coniston Institute Library where a collection of locally made films will be held on a permanent basis.
+The bespoke shelving, table and screen-printed wallpaper were designed with ideas of crossover and fluidity within structures in mind, based on a pattern of interacting line and colour.
+A defining aspect of the cosy library is the portable shelving units, which allow the library to travel in smaller sections to various locations, over various time scales.

-· Live in the Forest (incl. history of Grizedale Arts, Sculpture and Land Art, Landscape/Nature/Natural History, projects predating 'Roadshow')
+· Live in the Forest (incl. history of Grizedale Arts, Sculpture and Land Art, Landscape/Nature/Natural History and projects predating 'Roadshow')

-· Ways of Living (including journeys and travel, biographies, ideas of freedom and transformation/proposals for how to live)
+· Ways of Living (incl. journeys and travel, biographies, ideas of freedom and transformation/proposals for how to live)

-Ways of Living is part of a wider Guestroom project that looks at concepts and motivations of how we live, ideas of freedom and transformation.
-It is designed to grow and evolve as a special interest collection of Guestroom while its content also reflects on the nature and pursuit of a built environment such as Lawson Park Farm.
+Ways of Living is part of a wider Guestroom project that looks at the concepts and motivations of how we live, and ideas of freedom and transformation.
+It is designed to grow and evolve as a special interest collection of Guestroom, while its content reflects on the nature of a built environment such as Lawson Park Farm.

-Guestroom are working in collaboration with Dorian Moore to develop this website as an important addition to the actual library.
-Through the website you will be able to access the library database, comment and tag material, see what events are taking place in both Lawson Park library and the local village library in the Coniston Institute and link to interesting and relevant national and international library sites and to other book and reading projects.
+Guestroom worked in collaboration with Dorian Moore to develop this website as an important addition to the actual library.
+Through the Library website you are able to access the library database, comment and tag material, see what events are taking place in both Lawson Park library and the local village library in the Coniston Institute and link to interesting and relevant national and international library sites, as well as to other book and reading projects.